 Within Anglia there are twelve county areas of the Guide Association, each further subdivided into divisions, districts and units.
-Each county, division, district and unit is responsible as a separate charity for their own finances.
+Each county, division, district and unit is responsible for their own finances; some being registered in their own right as a separate charity.